 1. Generous Company Contributions:

 Company contributions are a major component of the BrightScope Rating and thus the Top 30 Plans List.
 Offering a match or profit sharing contribution to the plan is a great incentive for employees to participate and defer their salary towards retirement.
-Ernst & Young, Wellington Management, and United Airlines were some of the most generous plans on the Top 30 List.
-The average company generosity was $11,600 and can be in the form of a company match or profit-sharing.
+General Re, Wellington and Amgen were some of the most generous plans on the Top 30 List.
+The average company generosity was just under $11,000 per participant and can be in the form of a company match or profit-sharing.

 2. Immediate Plan Eligibility: